 Perhaps it’s this diversity of appeal that makes the Yucatan so enjoyable, so striking, and yet still somewhat mysterious.

-No matter the reason, what stands above all is the unrelenting beauty and charm you’ll find consistent throughout.
-Once you get there, here are just a few different ways you can explore, enjoy, and enrapture yourself in the Yucatan Peninsula.
+No matter the reason, once you get there, there are many different ways you can explore, enjoy, and enrapture yourself in the Yucatan Peninsula.

 Where to Stay in the Yucatan

 While the temptation will be to stay in either Cancun or Chichen Itza, we think you'll get more out of your time in the Yucatan by staying in Valladolid.

 Valladolid is the largest city in the heartland of the Yucatan Peninsula.